-VIBRATION LEVEL
+33.2 VIBRATION LEVEL

 When used for its intended purpose, levels of vibration for the earthworking machine transmitted from the operator's seat are lower or equal to the test vibrations for the relative machinery class in compliance with ISO 7096.
-The actual acceleration value of the upper limbs is less than 8.2 ft/s2 (2.5 m/s2).
-The actual acceleration value for the body is less than 2.5 ft/s2 (0.76 m/s).
-These values were determined using a representative machine and with the help of the measurement procedures that are defined in the directives ISO 2631/1 and ISO 5349.
+The effective value of acceleration of the upper limbs is less than 8.2 ft/s2 (2.5 m/s^2).
+The effective value of acceleration for the body is less than 2.5 ft/s2 (0.76 m/s).
+These values have been measured at a representative machine in compliance with the directions ISO 2631/1-1505349-SAEJ1166.

-LIMIT VALUES FOR SLOPES
+33.3 LIMIT VALUES FOR SLOPES

-MAXIMUM SLOPE ANGLE FOR OPERATING THE MACHINE
+33.3.1 MAXIMUM SLOPE ANGLE FOR OPERATING THE MACHINE